peteroupc/peteroupc.github.io/colorgen.md

 **Red, green, blue, and white points.** RGB color spaces generally differ in what they consider "red", "green", "blue", and "white".
 But they need not define the red, green, and/or blue points as actual colors.
 For example, the [**ACES2065-1 color space**](http://www.oscars.org/science-technology/sci-tech-projects/aces) of the Academy of Motion Picture Arts and Sciences covers almost all colors but has imaginary green and blue points.

-**Color component transfer function.** This is a function used to convert a _linear RGB_ color to a _companded RGB_ color in the same color space.
+**Color component transfer function.** This is a function used to convert a _linear RGB_ color to an _encoded RGB_ color in the same color space.
 For many RGB color spaces (but not sRGB, described [**later**](#sRGB)), this is a simple power function, such as _c_<sup>1/_&gamma;_</sup>, where _c_ is the red, green, or blue component and _&gamma;_ is a positive number.
 (In this case, the function is also called _gamma encoding_.)
 In a given RGB color space:
 - A **linear RGB** color has a linear relationship of emitted light (as opposed to perceived light).
-- A **companded RGB** color has been encoded (_companded_) from linear RGB.
+- An **encoded RGB** color has been encoded (_companded_) from linear RGB.
 Depending on the color space, the resulting color has a more or less linear relationship of perceived light, since human color perception is nonlinear.
-RGB colors encoded in images and video or specified in documents are usually in companded form as 8-bpc or 10-bpc RGB colors.
+RGB colors encoded in images and video or specified in documents are usually in encoded form as 8-bpc or 10-bpc RGB colors.

 > **Notes:**
 >
-> 1. In this document, all techniques involving RGB colors apply to such colors in linear or companded form, unless noted otherwise.
+> 1. In this document, all techniques involving RGB colors apply to such colors in linear or encoded form, unless noted otherwise.
 > 2. Some industries (notably TV and film) distinguish between _standard dynamic range_ (SDR) and _high dynamic range_ (HDR) color spaces; SDR color spaces include sRGB, while HDR color spaces often cover a wider range of colors, a wider luminance range, or both.
 (Mano 2018)<sup>[**(12)**](#Note12)</sup> contains an introduction to HDR images.

 <a id=sRGB></a>